http4k/http4k/src/docs/guide/tutorials/serverless_http_with_aws_lambda/index.md

 ## Pre-requisites:
 - All the pre-requisites from the [Your first http4k app] tutorial.
 - The AWS CLI installed and an AWS profile set up to use.
 See [here](https://docs.aws.amazon.com/cli/index.html).
-- Pulumi CLI installed and configured for your system and AWS profile.
+- Pulumi CLI installed and configured for your system.
 See [here][pulumi].
-- Pulumi dependencies installed by running `npm install`.
 - A working http4k application, built with Gradle.
 You can generate one from the [http4k Toolbox](https://toolbox.http4k.org) if required.
 For this example, we're going to assume a simple "echo" HttpHandler which responds to `GET /echo/{message:.*}"`.

 <hr/>